Hair Extensions Weight:

 - Which is heavier?
 Synthetic vs Human Hair

-- Why does weight matter?
+- Why does weight in hair extensions matter?

-- Why do extensions feel heavy?
+- Why do my hair extensions feel heavy?

 - Simple guide to hair extension weight